Piotr1215/terraform-aks/README.md

 6. Run `kubectl get nodes` - verify that the cluster is selected and you can access it

+## Redeploy cluster after running only terraform destroy

+1. Run `terraform plan -out out.plan` - this refreshes the plan and prepares for deployment

+2. Run `terraform apply out.plan` - spin up AKS cluster, storage account should still be there.
+Btw there are no additional charges for storage account up to 5GB

 ## Additional installations

 ### Dapr